terminal-flow/colour-changer/extras/README.md

 # Python Colour Changer
 ## Colour Changer
 ---
-This program is a sentence colour changer that aids in reading large sections of text, without losing track of where you are reading.
+This extra program is a CLI sentence colour changer that aids in reading large sections of text, without losing track of where you are reading.

 ### Dependencies
 * webcolors
-* klembord
-* richxerox
+* termcolor

 ---
 ## Installation via GitHub